blandflakes/brewing/pilsner_urquell.md

 9. Lager for at least five weeks at 40 degress Fahrenheit or below.

 ##Notes
 Brewed 2015-07-11.
-Used 3.3 lbs of Cooper's Light since I only had one can and didn' want to order more.
+Used 3.3 lbs of Cooper's Light since I only had one can and didn't want to order more.